 Laboratories are often sensitive facilities that demand high regard for accuracy in all processes.
 For example, a medical lab may conduct tests on human samples to establish pathological anomalies to ultimately inform a doctor's prognosis for a patient.
 As such, it is of utmost importance that reagents used in the laboratory are of the right concentration and quantity.

+The process itself necessitates documentation to prevent variations that may induce errors.
+Without proper quality control in the laboratory, the outputs may likely be erroneous.
 In a worse case scenario, misleading information may be provided to a doctor who may then prescribe a fatal medication to a patient.
 The same applies to pharmaceutical labs, where experts manufacture medicines and vaccines.

 The nature of products used and produced in the labs often necessitates stringent control measures.
 There must be a quality control program to validate the accuracy of the production process and ensure it meets regulatory standards.
+The scope of quality control includes system and process efficiency.
+One can maximize a lab's productivity by having the means to control quality by minimizing waste.

 The concept of quality control began in the early 20th century, where the first guidelines for statistical control were applied to production lines.
 Early on, quality control experts realized the fallacy of focusing only on the product and ignoring the process.
+The first proponents of quality control advocated for the inclusion of the process in all quality control procedures to achieve better outcomes.
+ELPRO solutions help enable companies to carry on that quality control tradition in laboratories worldwide.

+In the 1950s, Levey and Jennings introduced quality control in the medical laboratory.
+At a basic level, the procedure involved multiple measurements on a single patient’s sample.
 Although the mean showed significant variations from patient to patient, the range offered a more reliable precise measurement.
 As time went on, quality control in the laboratory developed to become increasingly important.
 Modern methods provide more accurate results and offer sophisticated techniques for analysis and interpretation.

 The Science of Quality Control in the Laboratory